Biltmore Challenge Endurance Ride

 GENERAL:

--- Equines must be at least 60 months old for AERC 50/75/100.
-For FEI, for the 50 and 75, equines must by 72 months old; for the 100, equines must be 84 months old.
+-- Equines must be at least 60 months old for AERC 50/55/75; 72 months old for AERC 100.
+For limited distance, equines must be at least 48 months old for AERC.

 -- Rules regarding discourtesy to officials and protest procedures are stated in the AERC endurance rules.